marktsuchida/ssstr/README.md

 **Note:** Be sure not to confuse length and capacity.
-It is illegal to write beyond the _length_ of an `ss8str` when using `ss8_mutable_cstr()` (aside from the null terminator exception mentioned above), however large its current _capacity_ may be.
+It is illegal to write beyond the _length_ of an `ss8str` when using `ss8_mutable_cstr()` (aside from the null terminator exception mentioned above), no matter how large its current _capacity_ may be.

 #### Example: Calling `strftime()`